Mathematical Formulation of an Optimal Execution Problem with Uncertain Market Impact: Introduction

+In this paper, we generalize the framework in \cite{Kato}, particularly considering a random MI function.
+The model proposed in Section 2 in \cite{Kato} is derived as a limit of a discrete-time optimal execution problem.
+Specifically, as in Section A in \cite{Kato} we first define a discrete-time value function to explicitly describe the situation of each large-volume trade.
+Then, by taking the limit, we derive the continuous-time version of the value function, which is the main model of \cite{Kato}.
+In the present study, we introduce a noise term to a discrete-time MI function to investigate how the effect of uncertainty in the MI function appears in the continuous-time model as a time-scaling limit.
+We then find that the randomness of MI in the continuous-time model is described as a jump of a L\'evy process.

 The rest of this paper is organized as follows.
 In Section \ref {section_Model}, we present the mathematical formulation of our model.
 We set a discrete-time model of an optimal execution problem as our basic model and define the corresponding value function.
-In Section \ref {section_Results}, we present our results, showing that the continuous-time value function is derived as a limit of the discrete-time one.
-Moreover, we investigate the continuity of the derived value function.
-Note that the results in this section are of the same form as those in \cite {Kato}.
-In Section \ref {section_viscosity}, we study the characterization of the value function as a viscosity solution of the corresponding HJB equation as a direct consequence of the result in \cite {Kato}.
-In Section \ref {sec_SO}, we consider the case where the trader must sell all the shares of the security, which is referred to as a ``sell-off condition.''
-We also study the optimization problem under the sell-off condition and show that the results in Section 4 in \cite {Kato} also hold in our model.
-Section \ref {section_comparison} treats the comparison between deterministic MI and random MI in a risk-neutral framework.
-In Section \ref {section_examples} we present some examples based on the proposed model.
-We conclude this paper in Section \ref {section_conclusion}.
+We also give a convergence theorem of the value functions as our main result.
+Section \ref {sec_proof} contains all the proofs.
+We briefly conclude this paper in Section \ref {section_conclusion}.